 Our principal capital requirements are for working capital, capital expenditures, and debt service payments.
 Capital requirements may also include cash expenditures associated with our outstanding commitments and contingencies, as further discussed in the notes to the financial statements and as further described in our 2009 Form 10-K. Additionally, we may incur capital expenditures to expand the design capacity of certain of our facilities (in order to retain management contracts) and to increase our inmate bed capacity for anticipated demand from current and future customers.
 We may acquire additional correctional facilities that we believe have favorable investment returns and increase value to our stockholders.
-We also regularly evaluate the most efficient use of our capital resources and respond to changes in market conditions, by taking advantage of opportunities to use our capital resources to repurchase our common stock at prices which would equal or exceed the rates of return when we invest in new beds.
+We also regularly evaluate the most efficient use of our capital resources to repurchase our common stock at prices which would equal or exceed the rates of return when we invest in new beds.
 We will also consider opportunities for growth, including potential acquisitions of businesses within our line of business and those that provide complementary services, provided we believe such opportunities will broaden our market share and/or increase the services we can provide to our customers.

-In May 2008, we announced that we were awarded a contract by the OFDT to design, build, and operate a new correctional facility located in Pahrump, Nevada, approximately 65 miles outside of Las Vegas, Nevada.
+In May 2008, we announced that we were awarded a contract by the OFDT to deliver services at a new correctional facility located in Pahrump, Nevada, approximately 65 miles outside of Las Vegas, Nevada.
 Our new 1,072-bed Nevada Southern Detention Center is expected to house approximately 1,000 federal prisoners.
-The contract provides for a guarantee of up to 750 prisoners upon receipt of a Notice to Proceed, and includes an initial term of five years with three five-year renewal options.
+The contract provides for a guarantee of up to 750 prisoners and includes an initial term of five years with three five-year renewal options.
 During April 2009, the OFDT authorized us to commence construction of the new Nevada Southern Detention Center.
-We currently expect construction to be complete during the third quarter of 2010, at an estimated cost of \$83.5 million.
-As of March 31, 2010, the remaining costs to complete construction totaled approximately \$18.5 million.
+We completed construction during the third quarter of 2010, at a cost of approximately \$83.5 million.

 In July 2009, we announced that we had been awarded an amendment to our existing contracts with the Georgia Department of Corrections to expand two of our existing facilities by 1,500 beds.
 The award satisfied a competitive Request for Proposal of 1,500 beds from the state of Georgia that was issued in October of 2008.
-As of March 31, 2010, we housed approximately 3,800 inmates from the state of Georgia.
-As a result of the award, we will expand our 1,524-bed Coffee Correctional Facility by 788 beds and our 1,524 bed Wheeler Correctional Facility by 712 beds.
-The expansions are estimated to cost approximately \$65.0 million and are currently anticipated to be completed during the second quarter of 2010, at which point we expect to begin receiving the incremental inmates.
-As of March 31, 2010, the remaining costs to complete construction totaled approximately \$22.9 million.
-The amended contracts expire June 30, 2010 and include twenty-four one-year remaining renewal options.
-In addition to the guarantee on the existing beds at both facilities, the amended contracts contain a 90% guaranteed occupancy on the expansion beds.
+As a result of the award, we expanded our 1,524-bed Coffee Correctional Facility by 788 beds and our 1,524 bed Wheeler Correctional Facility by 712 beds.
+The expansions are complete and cost approximately \$60.0 million.
+In addition to the guarantee on the previously existing beds at both facilities, the amended contracts contain a 90% guarantee on the expansion beds.